Access and Inclusion Plan

 Tourism Strategy

-The City of Kalgoorlie-Boulder Tourism Strategy was endorsed by Council in December 2021.
-The strategy provides guidance on the future direction of tourism in Kalgoorlie-Boulder and is based on the below six key pillars:
+The City of Kalgoorlie-Boulder Tourism Strategy was endorsed by Council in March 2025.
+The strategy provides guidance on the future direction of tourism in Kalgoorlie-Boulder.